-San Francisco 49ers draft picks are going to be very important this coming April with the team facing the real possibility of losing several key contributors in free agency.
+San Francisco 49ers draft picks are going to be very important this coming April with the team ready to move on to a new franchise quarterback.

 Below, we look at what the 49ers should do in the first three rounds of the 2021 NFL Draft.

 San Francisco 49ers draft picks: Best prospects to target in first three rounds

 First round, 3rd pick: Justin Fields (QB, Ohio State), Trey Lance (QB, North Dakota State), Mac Jones (QB, Alabama)

 It’s safe to assume that the 49ers are exclusively targeting quarterbacks with this high of a pick.
 Another assumption we can draw from the trade heard ’round the NFL world is that San Francisco knows who it wants the most, and must be assuming that Clemson’s Trevor Lawrence and BYU’s Zach Wilson will be off the board.

 With all that in mind, let’s spell out each scenario.
 In Justin Fields’ case, the ideal situation would be for him to sit for a full season behind Garoppolo, but good luck convincing Jimmy G to stick around and groom his eventual successor.

 Fields might not be ready to play as a rookie, yet with head coach Kyle Shanahan giving him enough creative play designs and taking advantage of the Ohio State star’s dual-threat ability, some success could be had early.
 It’s also possible that Fields, not unlike Justin Herbert coming out of Oregon, was held back by his gimmicky college offense and hasn’t shown what he can truly do as it translates to the NFL.